PACKAGE LEAFLET: INFORMATION FOR THE USER

 Clarithromycin is an antibiotic that belongs to the group of macrolides and acts by eliminating bacteria.

-Klacid 500 mg tablets are used to treat infections caused by sensitive germs in adults and adolescents aged 12 to 18 years:
+Klacid 500 mg tablets are used for the treatment of infections caused by sensitive germs in adults and adolescents from 12 to 18 years:

--Upper respiratory tract infections, such as pharyngitis (infection of the pharynx causing sore throat), tonsillitis (infection of the tonsils) and sinusitis (infection of the paranasal sinuses located around the forehead, cheeks, and eyes).
+-Infections of the upper respiratory tract, such as pharyngitis (infection of the pharynx that causes sore throat), tonsillitis (infection of the tonsils), and sinusitis (infection of the paranasal sinuses that are around the forehead, cheeks, and eyes).

 -Gastric and duodenal ulcers

--And in the prevention and treatment of infections caused by mycobacteria.
+-And in the prevention and treatment of infections produced by mycobacteria.

 Do not take Klacid 500 mg film-coated tablets